bioexcel/qmmm_bpg/docs/overview/overview.rst

 ----------------------------------------------

-After you have built your topology and coordinate files you must first minimise your system at the MM level before running and QM/MM simulations.
+After you have built your topology and coordinate files you must first minimise your system at the MM level before running any QM/MM simulations.
 This will find the energy minima for your system and fix any possible bad contacts in your initial structure.
-Once the system is minimised, it has to be subsequently heated (from 0 K to your target conditions i.e. 300 K ) and equilibrated.
+Once the system is minimised, it has to be subsequently heated (from 0 K to your target conditions, e.g. 300 K) and equilibrated.
 This gradual and slow heating process prevents instabilities arising due to the sudden increase in the kinetic energy.